I’m wrapping up this medieval romance story for work, and I can’t get one thought out of my head.

 She had been old since Cormac could remember, having borne him late in life after the deaths of her two elder sons, both of whom had died in battle before he was ever born.

-“There is nothing to be done, Mother.
+“Mother, what else can we do?
 The Queen is near death, and the child with her,” Cormac said grimly, fighting to maintain control over his emotions.

 “There is always something to be done, if one knows who to ask,” his mother replied.
 Her blue woolen gown was closed high at the throat, but it did not hide the tremor that shook her frail bones.